Seagate/cortx/doc/CortxHAQuickStart.md

 Following steps as sudo user(sudo -s) will make your access to server hassel free.

-1. Create SSH Public Key
+1. Create and Add SSH Public Key:
-    * [SSH generation](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) will make your key generation super easy. follow the instructions throughly.
+    * For creating and adding SSH key please follow refer "Github setup" section from [ContributingToCortxHA](https://github.com/Seagate/cortx/blob/master/doc/ContributingToCortxHA.md#GitHub-setup)

-2. Add New SSH Public Key on [Github](https://github.com/settings/keys) and [Enable SSO](https://docs.github.com/en/github/authenticating-to-github/authorizing-an-ssh-key-for-use-with-saml-single-sign-on).
+    * You can also refer [SSH generation](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key).

 WoW! :sparkles:
 You are all set to fetch cortx-ha repo now.